Attaching a PDF File to a Form

 Skip when empty

 Sometimes it makes sense to ignore the PDF file when none of its fields are filled and no image is embedded into it.
 In other words, if the user has submitted a form with empty fields, then there is no point in attaching the file to an email or generating a file to download it.
-If this option is enabled then the file is not attached to any email message, no download link is provided to the user and the PDF is not saved in the wp-content/uploads folder.
+If this option is enabled and no information (or blank information) is filled into the PDF file then the file is not attached to any email message, no download link is provided to the user and the PDF is not saved in the wp-content/uploads folder.

 Attach to primary email message